 Experience trauma and retrieval cases on a regular basis in this busy department

-- Strong focus on teaching and exam preparation
+- Strong focus on teaching and career development

 - Spacious and well designed department

 - Thriving and friendly regional town with excellent access to other areas of NSW

 As a Senior Registrar in Emergency Medicine, you will find yourself joining a department that offers the opportunity to gain a wide variety of exposure from trauma and majors to GP and run-of-the-line minors.
 With strong importance placed on teaching and exam preparation, there is a heavy consultant presence meaning you find yourself well supported on a daily basis.
 Along with consultants covering 7am to midnight 7 days per week, you will also find the support from trainees, SRMO's and a part-time CMO, with an overall good doctor and nurse to patient ratio.
 As a Senior Registrar, you will be confident to be in charge on night shifts.

 With 43,000 presentations being seen annually on average you will find yourself busy enough to experience the variety and develop your skills but quiet enough for the consultants to push for evidence-based practise to reflect the forefront of medical practise.
 On offer is a two-year contract, commencing February 2020.